camille-hdl/website/content/blog/using-php-arrow-functions/index.md

 ## Simple tasks: `array_` functions

-The `fn()` is obviously very expressive for simple tasks such as mapping over, reducing or filtering an array:
+The `fn()` syntax is obviously very expressive for simple tasks such as mapping over, reducing or filtering an array:
 ```php
 $users = [
     ["id" => 123, "authorized" => true],